I'm a programmer and procedural generation enthusiast from Munich, currently working at Aesir Interactive.

 I love to create things by hand as well as digitally.
 When I'm creating something my biggest concern is to get results that look and feel good, that fit into the setting they were made for.
 Also, I'm kind of lazy, so whenever I get the chance of writing an algorithm to do my work, I won't miss it.
 And so I developed a love for 'creating things, that create things', better known as Procedural Content Generation.
-Over the last years I became more and more advanced in this area up to the point, that my bachelor and master thesis are about procedural content generation.
+Over the last years I became more and more advanced in this area up to the point, that I wrote my bachelor and master thesis about procedural content generation.
 I collect my resources in this blog post for everyone to enjoy.

 Some of the projects I'm most proud of are my bachelor's thesis about Hydraulic Erosion on Arbitrary Hightfields and my masters's thesis about Story Guided Procedural Generation of Complex Connected Worlds and Levels for Role Play Games.